Skip to the main content

 • Refer to a specialist, as appropriate

-HHS Pain Management Best Practices Inter-Agency Task Force Report has more information.
+The HHS Pain Management Best Practices Inter-Agency Task Force Report has more information.
+Medicare now covers monthly chronic pain management and treatment services.

-Review the patient’s potential SUD risk factors and, as appropriate, refer them to treatment.
+Review the patient’s potential SUD risk factors, and as appropriate, refer them for treatment.
 You can use a screening tool, but it’s not required.
-National Institute on Drug Abuse Screening and Assessment Tools Chart has screening and assessment tools.
+The National Institute on Drug Abuse has screening and assessment tools.
+Implementing Drug and Alcohol Screening in Primary Care is a helpful resource.

 8. Educate, counsel, and refer based on previous components

-Based on the review and evaluation services results in the previous components, provide appropriate education, counseling, and referrals.
+Based on the results of the review and evaluation services from the previous components, provide the patient with appropriate education, counseling, and referrals.

 9. Educate, counsel, and refer for other preventive services